 - Tap a photo you want to include in an album and tap the three-dot icon at the top.

 - Tap + New album or choose an existing album.

 - Tap Add photos and choose other pictures for the album.

 - Tap the Share button to invite others to view the album.
 If your recipients do not have a Google account, they can still view the album and add new photos to it via a link.

 - To share that album, tap Share at the bottom of the screen, and there you will see some third-party apps you can also share those images with, including Twitter, Notes, AirDrop, Messages, and Mail.

 - Alternatively, you can create a link to share with other people or apps.

-Google Photos facilitates same-day printing of photo favorites from 11,000 Walmart and CVS locations around the United States.
-This gives customers immediate options to print 4 x 6, 5 x 7, or 8 x 10 images immediately, instead of placing specific orders for photo books and waiting around for them to be ready.
+Google Photos offers same-day printing of your favorite photos and images at thousands of Walmart and CVS locations across the United States.
+You have the option to print 4 x 6, 5 x 7, or 8 x 10 images immediately, instead of placing specific orders for photo books and waiting around for them to be ready.